- The largest whitetail deer ever caught in North Carolina scored an impressive 228 4/8 points.

 The Largest Whitetail Deer Ever Caught in North Carolina

-The largest whitetail deer ever caught in North Carolina scored an astounding 228 4/8 points.
+The largest whitetail deer ever caught in North Carolina scored an astounding 228 4/8 inches and had 23 points.
 Don C. Rockett caught the non-typical whitetail deer in 1998.
 Rockett still owns the prized trophy.

 The Largest Whitetail Deer Ever Caught in the World